igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/int/reverse/Reverse.md

 [Puzzle files](.)

-Given an `Int`, return an `Int` that is the reverse ordering of numbers.
+Given an integer `n`, return an integer that is the reverse ordering of digits.

 ## Examples